AirPOS data is compatible with all major accounting platforms, as well as Xero.

 - Chart of Accounts - You will already have a number of account codes setup in Xero that allow you to receive money.
 The default account code for revenue in Xero for example is 200 - Sales.
 If you select this code AirPOS will automatically post your sales data as an invoice under this account code once a day.
 The invoice will feature your sales for that day and any adjustments including your float.

 - Tax Rates - Finally you will need to match the tax codes that you have defined in AirPOS to the tax codes you have defined in Xero.
 For example a tax code of 20% VAT in AirPOS would be matched against the 20% (VAT on Income) tax code in Xero and so on.
+Your sales will be differentiated according to the rates of VAT applied to the products sold.
+For example you will see total sales of products sold at standard UK rate VAT at 20% and for those such as children's clothing which is rated for VAT at 0%.

 Having completed all of the above steps your AirPOS and Xero integration is now complete!